code-423n4/2023-06-stader/README.md

 | [contracts/library/UtilLib.sol](contracts/library/UtilLib.sol) | 143 | Perform check on msg.sender, check for roles and get operator data given validatorID | []() |
 | [contracts/library/ValidatorStatus.sol](contracts/library/ValidatorStatus.sol) | 9 | List of stader defined validator status | []() |

-## Out of scope

-*List any files/contracts that are out of scope for this audit.*

 # Additional Context

-*Describe any novel or unique curve logic or mathematical models implemented in the contracts*

-*Sponsor, please confirm/edit the information below.*

 ## Scoping Details
 ```